CS270 -- File Systems Class Project

 Summarizing Phase 1

-In Phase 1, you are to To accomplish this phase, you will need to familiarize yourself with the FUSE documentation (such that it is).
-You will also need to learn about how to configure Linux in a cloud (the Eucalyptus campus cloud, in our case).
-Finally, you will need to spend some time writing and -- most importantly -- testing your instructions.
+To accomplish this phase, you will need to familiarize yourself with the FUSE documentation (such that it is).
+You will also need to learn about how to configure a Linux VM.
+Finally, the result of phase 1 will be a working FUSE installation that you can use to complete Phase 2.

 Grading for Phase 1